-NZHA, in association with History at the School of Humanities, University of Auckland, is pleased to announce its biennial conference: 29 November – 1 December 2017, to be preceded on 28 November by a Graduate Day, an evening talk for conference attendees at Auckland Museum, and other pre-conference events.
-Tāmaki Herenga Waka: where histories meet […]
+NZHA, in association with History at the School of Humanities, University of Auckland, is pleased to open the call for abstracts for its biennial conference: 28 November – 1 December 2017.
+Find out more on the conference website: http://www.historiesmeet.org.
+Tāmaki Herenga Waka: where histories meet proposes two main thematic lines – one acknowledging the core […]

 The myriad faces of war: 1917 and its legacy symposium, Museum of New Zealand Te Papa Tongarewa, Wellington, New Zealand, 25-28 April 2017 1917 was a seminal year in the history of the modern world.
 The First World War stressed the livelihoods and resources of nations, states and societies – combatant and otherwise – with often […]